Technology

 The legality of email extractors depends on several factors, including how the emails are obtained, where you are located, and how the extracted emails will be used.
 In general:

 Verdict, extracting publicly listed emails through allowed methods is legal, but using those emails improperly or extracting from prohibited sources is likely illegal in most places.
 The US doesn’t currently prohibit the extraction of emails from public sources.
-If someone puts it out there on the web, then it's free game to be scraped and used by email extractors.
+Soin short, Iif someone puts information on the web, an email extractor could potentially scrape and use that data.

 Related: How to Build B2B Email List